hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

-title: "Learn Hyper_ By Examples: Run Your application"
+title: "Learn Hyper.sh By Examples: Run Your application"
 date: 2016-05-10 22:00:00 +0800
 author: hyper
 tags:
     - Container
     - Hyper
     - Network
-preview: This article shows how to use Hyper_ to deploy a real-world application and play with it.
+preview: This article shows how to use Hyper.sh to deploy a real-world application and play with it.

 ---

 # Run Your application

-In the previous ["*Run a Hello world*"](https://blog.hyper.sh/learn-hyper_-by-examples-hello-world-in-a-container.html) the first container in Hyper_ has been launched using the `hyper run` command.
+In the previous ["*Run a Hello world*"](https://blog.hyper.sh/learn-hyper_-by-examples-hello-world-in-a-container.html) the first container in Hyper.sh has been launched using the `hyper run` command.
 In this article, let's go further.

 ## More about the hyper command line tool